What is the Azure Face service?

 "myfriends".
 Each group can contain up to 1 million different person objects.
 Each person object can have up to 248 faces registered.

-After you create and train a database, you can perform identification against the group with a new detected face.
+After you create and train a database, you can do identification against the group with a new detected face.
 If the face is identified as a person in the group, the person object is returned.